federi95/ts-mckr/README.md

 ### Initialize mswjs

-As said [here](#purpose) this library is essentially a msw wrap, so to work the Service Worker needs to be create.
+As said [here](#purpose) this utility is essentially a msw wrap, so to work the Service Worker needs to be create.
 To do so, just run:

 ```bash